yurinnick/lucene-search-with-ranking/README.md

 - Run 5 queries with additional ranking with classifier and print them in order associated with rank from classifier.
 - Calculate NDCG for queries from previous step using manually added ranks.

-Because we use additional sorting on test queries NDCG have to increase (on real example it may not)
+Because of additional ranking on test queries, NDCG have to increase (on real example it may not)